Dark Knight Basic Guide

 Moving Mana with The Blackest Night:

-Upon delaying the second Blood Weapon, the standard rotation allows four Edges of Shadow to be used in each raid buff window without any further adjustments.
-However, since raid buffs windows happen every two minutes, it is beneficial to use The Blackest Night during odd minutes to proc Dark Arts afterwards, which allows five Edges of Shadow to be used in the next even-minute buff window without overcapping MP.
+The standard rotation allows four Edges of Shadow to be used in each raid buff window without any further adjustments.
+However, since raid buffs windows happen every two minutes, it is beneficial to use The Blackest Night during odd minutes to get Dark Arts afterwards, which allows five Edges of Shadow to be used in the next even-minute buff window without overcapping MP.

 List of Raid Buffs